intelsdi-x/swan/jupyter/README.md

 Swan uses *Jupyter Notebook* to filter, process and visualize results from experiments.

 You need to have Docker installed to run Jupyter notebooks easily.
 We have provided a Docker image that will make running notebooks as easy as possible.
-You just need to run:
+You just need to run on your vagrant instance:

 ```sh
 docker run -p 127.0.0.1:8888:8888 intelsdi/swan-jupyter